How to Maintain a Vehicle You Don’t Use Often

 Step 1: Thoroughly Wash Your Vehicle

-When storing your vehicle, you’ll want to protect the bodywork and make sure there’s no dirt eating away at it.
+When storing your vehicle, you’ll want to protect the bodywork and make sure no dirt’s eating away at it.
 Getting a thorough car wash beforehand can ensure bodywork issues, such as rust or chips, are remedied before letting your car sit for an extended period of time.

-If you’re looking to wash your vehicle at home, then you’ll need a few items.
+If you’re looking to wash your vehicle at home, you’ll need a few items.
 Grab a bucket, a sponge, car shampoo, and a pair of gloves, and start at the top before working your way down, doing the wheels last.
-Check out more tips on protecting the paintwork here.
-Once you’ve given the car a wash, apply a protective coating—wax is a good option, but a ceramic coating or a film is even better and will prevent moisture from getting in.
+Once you’ve washed the car, apply a protective coating—wax is a good option, but a ceramic coating or a film is even better and will prevent moisture from getting in.
+You can also check out more tips on protecting the paintwork here.

 Step 2: Have a Full Tank of Fuel